 RedchairPGH is a network of women and men who are committed to creating gender balance in the Pittsburgh technology professions.
 We believe diverse teams increase innovation, opportunity and organizational results.

 With funds from 2016 event sponsors and donations, RedChairPGH has created a leadership development scholarship for mid-career women in tech.
-The application deadline is June 30, 2017, awardees will be notified on August 1, 2017 and receive their development between August and October 2017.
-Click below to apply.

 Women comprise half the world's population, but do not play an equal role in inventing the technology that will solve the difficult problems faced by our society today.